 In general, you can expect to pay your disability attorney 25 percent of your back pay.
-In most cases, the SSA will send you 75 percent of your back pay and forward the 25-percent fee to your lawyer.
+In most cases, the Social Security Administration (SSA) will send you 75 percent of your back pay and forward the 25-percent fee to your lawyer.

 When Do I Have to Pay My Lawyer’s Fees?

-No lawyer should ask you for fees up front.
+Social Security Disability lawyers and personal injury lawyers do not ask you for fees up front.
 Disability attorneys generally provide representation on a contingency fee basis.
 This means you pay nothing until your attorney gets your disability benefits approved.
 Your lawyer can only collect a portion of your unpaid back pay.
-If an administrative law judge or an appellate court overturns your denial, but does not grant you back pay, your lawyer will not receive payment.
+If an Administrative Law Judge (ALJ) or an appellate court overturns your denial but does not grant you back pay, your lawyer will not receive payment.

 How Does the SSA Determine Back Pay?